JoDehli/PyLoxone/README.md

 ## Manual installation
 1. Download the zip file and extract all files.
-2. Copy the ***custom_components*** and ***www*** folder in the same folder where your configuration.yaml is located
+2. Copy the ***custom_components*** folder in the same folder where your configuration.yaml is located
-3. Restart Home-Assitant
+3. Restart Home-Assistant
 4. Go to Configuration -> Integrations and search for Pyloxone
-5. Add the Intgration and fill out all required fields
+5. Add the Integration and fill out all required fields
-6. Restart Home-Assitant
+6. Restart Home-Assistant

 ## Hacs installation
 1. Install hacs to your homeassistant installation.
 See https://hacs.xyz/docs/use/download/download/
 2. Add this repository to hacs: https://github.com/JoDehli/PyLoxone
 3. Install the PyLoxone binding
-4. Restart Home-Assitant
+4. Restart Home-Assistant
 5. Go to Configuration -> Integrations and search for Pyloxone
-6. Add the Intgration and fill out all required fields
+6. Add the Integration and fill out all required fields
-7. Restart Home-Assitant
+7. Restart Home-Assistant

 ## Supported Loxone Entities
 Currently, this integration supports the following Loxone entities by mapping them to Home Assistant entities.